-HYDROQUIN 200MG should be used with caution in pregnant women.
+MINIRIN 0.1MG should be used with caution in pregnant women.
 Consult your doctor before taking, because blood pressure monitoring is recommended due to the increased risk of pre-eclampsia.

 DRIVING AND USING MACHINES

-Do not drive or operate any machines while taking this medicine it may cause blurred vision.
+Do not drive or operate any machines if your ability is affected by this medicine.

 Avoid consumption of alcohol while taking this medicine.

-HYDROQUIN 200MG should be used with caution in patients with liver function impairment or active liver diseases.
+MINIRIN 0.1MG should be taken with caution in patients with severe liver disease.
 Consult your doctor for advice.

-Do not take this medicine if you are allergic (hypersensitive) to Hydroxychloroquine.
+Do not take this medicine if you are allergic (hypersensitive) to Desmopressin.